Federal Laws Aim To Prevent Distracted And Drowsy Truck Driving

 - Improper cargo loading

 - Distracted or fatigued driving

 In fact, fatigue and distraction are such pervasive factors in truck crashes that new federal laws were enacted.
 The Federal Motor Carrier Safety Administration mandates that all truck drivers are limited to 11 hours of driving time each day.
 Additionally, they must take a 34-hour consecutive rest period after driving for 70 hours in a week.
 This is a reduction from the previous maximum of 82 driving hours in a week.

 Commercial truck drivers are prohibited from using handheld mobile devices of any kind while driving.
 This includes talking on a cellphone as well as texting and driving.
 To violate these laws may result in heavy fines or the trucker losing his or her commercial license.

 TRAGIC GRADY COUNTY CRASH RESULTS IN DEATH OF TWO TRUCK DRIVERS

 It is uncertain whether driver fatigue, distraction or another cause resulted in a fatal accident last October.
-According to News On 6, a UPS driver had parked his three-trailer rig on the side of the H.E.
+According to News On 6, a UPS driver had parked his four-trailer rig on the side of the H.E.
 Bailey Turnpike in Grady County.
 About 3:00 in the morning, another semi-truck drifted off the road and struck the UPS truck from behind, plowing through two of the UPS trailers.
 The UPS truck's driver had been standing just outside the truck at the time of the crash.
 Both drivers were killed in the accident.

 If you or a loved one were injured in a truck accident, it is likely that you are dealing with a mountain of medical bills and other losses.
 The injuries that come from serious truck crashes can result in lifelong physical, emotional and financial challenges.
 It may help to contact an experienced personal injury to discuss your options, including the possible compensation of your expenses.